You are here

 Florida Democratic Party v.
 Detzner (Mark E. Walker, N.D.
 Fla.
 4:16-cv-607)

 A little over one month before a general election, a political party filed a federal complaint seeking opportunities to cure mismatches between absentee ballot signatures and voter registration signatures, noting an existing opportunity to cure signature omissions.
 After taking testimony from the local county supervisor of elections, the district judge issued a preliminary injunction requiring an opportunity to cure signature mismatches.

-Topics: Absentee ballots; equal protection; news media; attorney fees.
+Topics: Signature matching; absentee ballots; equal protection; news media; attorney fees.

 Talking Voting Machines for Blind Absentee Voters

 Gray v.
 St. Louis City Board of Election Commissioners (Audrey G. Fleissig, E.D.
 Mo.
 4:16-cv-1548)